Is Your Dog Depressed? | Signs of Canine Depression

 Let’s look at the key causes, and see whether or not they could apply to your dog.

-1. Significant Life Changes, Acute Stress
+1. Significant Life Changes or Acute Stress

-Substantial changes to a dog’s life can cause them to enter long periods of stress, even entering a dissociated state, often referred to as “Awake But Motionless”.
+Substantial changes to a dog’s life can cause them to enter long periods of stress, even entering a dissociated state often referred to as “Awake But Motionless.”

 Changes like: